Jerusalem bagel: Culture

 Jerusalem is frequently said to have the best Jerusalem bagels, as such, the inhabitants of Jerusalem would gift Jerusalem bagels to those living outside the city.
 In the old city, ka'ak-cart sellers push their carts around the old city yelling "ka'ak" to attract customers.
 It is often said that the unique aroma of this bread in Jerusalem is due to it being baked on olive wood.
 Traditionally, it is eaten for breakfast, often with eggs, falafel, and za'atar.

 Politics

+Ka'ak al-Quds has been described as a symbol of Palestinian identity.
 Some Palestinians argue that describing ka'ak al-Quds as an Israeli food constitutes cultural appropriation.